PavelDimitrov954/LakeSide-Hotel/README.md

-# Java Full-Stack Hotel Booking Application
+# Hotel Booking Application - Back-End

-## Project Overview
+## Overview
-This Java full-stack application is a comprehensive hotel booking platform, utilizing Spring Boot and ReactJS.
-It enables users to view, filter, and book hotel rooms, while providing an admin interface for room management.
+This is the back-end part of the Java full-stack hotel booking application.
+Built using Spring Boot, it handles data management, authentication, and server-side logic.

-### Key Features:
+## Key Features:
-- Room viewing with pagination and filtering options.
+- RESTful API endpoints for room management.
+- JWT-based user authentication and authorization.
-- Dynamic pricing based on room type and booking duration.
+- Dynamic pricing and booking logic.
-- User authentication using JWT.
-- Admin-exclusive features for managing room details.
+- Admin functionalities for room management.
-- ReactJS components for a responsive front-end.
-- Comprehensive backend built with Spring Boot.

-## Technologies Used
+## Technology Stack
-- **Front-End:** ReactJS
+- Spring Boot
-- **Back-End:** Spring Boot, Spring Security
+- Spring Security
-- **Database:** MySQL
+- [Your Database Technology]
-- **Others:** JWT for authentication, Maven for dependency management
+- Maven for dependency management